terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 ```

 The content of this view is a `StackLayout`, which by default lays out its content
-from top to botton.
+from top to bottom.
 In the first row is another `StackLayout` with
 `Orientation="Horizontal"`, which means it lays out its content from left to right.
-Inside it there are a combobox (which is called `Picker` in Xamarin.Forms) and three
+Inside it, there are a combo box (which is called `Picker` in Xamarin.Forms) and three
 buttons.

 The `x:Name` attribute gives a variable name to each component, which enables